AvantikaSanyal/cryptonite_taskphase_avantika/OverTheWire.md

 ```
 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```
-and then i entered 'yes' as I asked, after which it asked me the pw which is bandit0
+and then i entered 'yes' as it asked, after which it asked me the pw which is "bandit0"

 ## LEVEL 0 TO LEVEL 1
 This one I used ChatGPT's help.